sds/overcommit/README.md

 overcommit --install
 ```

-See the [Security](#security) section of the documentation to understand why
-`overcommit --sign` is necessary after installing hooks for the first time.

 After running `overcommit --install`, any existing hooks for your repository
 which Overcommit will replace will be backed up.
 You can restore everything to
 the way it was by running `overcommit --uninstall`.